alaydesai094/Resturent-menu-Screeens-manager/README.md

 - user can go to specific resutrent and see previously uploaded images on the screens
 - user can upload new images to the screens. which is stored in the firebase storage.
 - user gets the uploaded image image url.

+## Required :

+1. Firebase cloud database linked to the site.
+2. Firebase Storage linked to the site.
+3. Firebase should have public access to read and write data to firebase.